DataDog/hiring-engineers/answers.md

 ## Collecting APM Data:

 I ran into a number of issues with the Flask app.
 This project is my first experience with python.
 I spent a significant amount of time trying to troubleshoot a socket error, but I had no luck.
-I instead chose to use a I attempted to use [hot-shots](https://github.com/brightcove/hot-shots) on my linux host to monitor one of my NodeJS apps.
+Instead, I attempted to use [hot-shots](https://github.com/brightcove/hot-shots) on my linux host to monitor one of my NodeJS apps.
 I successfully sent a metric called "metricAPM" which sent a random number between 1 and 1000 every 10 seconds to datadog as long as the server was running.

 The repo for the app I used can be found [here](https://github.com/akambale/marketunity).
 And the specific file I edited in the app to include APM can be found [here](https://github.com/akambale/marketunity/blob/master/server/server.js).